Picasso Museum Barcelona Tickets 2026: €12 + Free Sundays

 How to book tickets, when to go, and what most guides won't tell you about visiting the Museu Picasso in Barcelona.

-The Museu Picasso sells out on weekends and holidays.
-If you show up without a ticket, you'll either wait 45 minutes in a queue on Carrer Montcada or find the slots gone entirely.
-The good news: buying in advance takes two minutes and saves you the headache.
+The Museu Picasso ticket price in 2026 is €12 online (€13 at the door).
+The museum sells out on weekends and holidays — if you show up without a ticket, you'll either wait 45 minutes in a queue on Carrer Montcada or find the slots gone entirely.
+Open Tuesday to Sunday; closed every Monday.
+For the full seasonal schedule, see our Picasso Museum opening hours page or the Barcelona museum opening hours 2026 overview.

 Here's everything you need to plan your visit — prices, hours, free days, and the practical tips that aren't on the museum's website.